skasch/fundamentals-of-statistics/README.md

 # fundamentals-of-statistics
-Notes on Fundamentals of Statistics course
+Notes on Fundamentals of Statistics course.